alexander-lopez-s/my-portafolio/README.md

 ## General info

-> This personal portafolio is reponsive animated website containing a brief
+> This personal portafolio is responsive animated website containing a brief
-> biografy, some personal information, studies timeline and work samples.
+> biography, some personal information, studies timeline and work samples.

 ## Sample